-Most IMU require accelerometer bias calibration.
+IMUs require accelerometer bias calibration.
 Without it, there will be significant pitch and roll errors.
-The mpu9250 and mpu9255 usually are factory calibrated meaning you could skip this step.
-However, some of these do not have this calibration, these usually have an orange rather than yellow capacitor.
-The IMU on the Moitessier HAT should be ok.
-In any case, it is recommended to calibrate the accelerometer bias, even if factory calibrated as it will improve the factory calibration slightly.
+Most of them are factory calibrated, which means you could skip this step, but it is recommended to calibrate the accelerometer bias, even if it is factory calibrated, as it will slightly improve the factory calibration.

 Calibration.
 In Calibration window click on